tung362/RoR2PVP/README.md

     - Enable/Disable randomized stage progression with a wider selection
   - In-game menu and config entry for banning items and equipments (includes loading and saving presets)
   - In-game menu and config entry for playing custom characters, you and others can even play as mobs and hidden characters! (includes loading and saving presets)
-  - Config entry for changing to vanilla version number, can be used to host vanilla lobbies
-  - Config entry for setting the multiplayer limit, can play with up to 16 players!
   - Config entries for changing game mode settings

-- **Extras**
-  - Unlocking of all artifacts
-  - Unlocking of all vanilla characters and loadouts

 - **Includes 4 config files to balance your game as you see fit**
   - PVP.cfg